-- Milk/milk substitute - Heavy cream, half and half, almond milk, really anything you prefer would work well here.
+- Milk/milk substitute - Heavy cream, half and half, almond milk, coconut milk, or really anything you prefer would work well here.

-- Top with: ChocZero sugar free maple syrup (use our affiliate code ‘AFullLiving’ for 10% off!), butter, homemade whipped cream, berries, whatever you want!
+- Top with: sugar free maple syrup (affiliate link), butter, homemade whipped cream, fresh berries, whatever you want!

-In a large bowl, combine your dry ingredients (coconut flour, sweetener, cinnamon, salt, baking powder) and mix until there are no lumps.
+Sift dry ingredients (coconut flour, sweetener, cinnamon, salt, baking powder) into the wet mixture, and mix until there are no lumps.

 Now, top with whatever you want!
 We made some cinnamon butter, whipped cream and cut up some berries.
 We of course topped it all with sugar free syrup.
 Your fluffy keto coconut flour pancakes are all set, in no time!

 Yes, absolutely!
-Coconut flour is very low in carbs, and high in fiber, making it absolutely perfect for the keto diet.
+Coconut flour is very low in carbs, and high in fiber, making it a good choice for the keto diet.

 No, actually.
 This recipe was specifically designed using coconut flour.
 Coconut flour and almond flour are not a 1:1 swap.